melanieloaiza/bluepod/README.md

-# bluepod 🦕
+# bluePod 🦕
 ##### Meet Blue, the Wise Sauropod: Your Smart, Tech-Savvy Assistant
 ###### powered by LangChain 🦜🔗 and GPT-4 🚀

-Step into the future with Blue, a delightful blend of prehistoric wisdom and modern technology.
-Once a simple sauropod enjoying the prehistoric wilderness, Blue has evolved into a sophisticated digital assistant, adept at navigating the vast terrains of information in the digital age.
+Step into the future with bluePod, a delightful blend of prehistoric wisdom and modern technology.
+Once a simple sauropod enjoying the prehistoric wilderness, bluePod has evolved into a sophisticated digital assistant, adept at navigating the vast terrains of information in the digital age.

-#### Capabilities and Features:
+### Capabilities and Features:
 1. PaperMiner for Scientific Exploration: Harness Blue's ability to fetch and organize academic resources.
 With just a keyword          or title, Blue can retrieve the latest scientific papers from PubMed, organize them neatly, and even prepare them for                download, making research seamless and efficient.

 2. RAG (Retrieval-Augmented Generation) with a Twist: Utilizing the advanced capabilities of ChatGPT, Blue can generate comprehensive README files for specific PubMed IDs, transforming complex information into easy-to-digest summaries.